 This plant was introduced from Europe and widely planted here; now it is fully naturalized.
-This clover can grow up to several feet tall.
-The leaves have three rounded leaflets, with a lighter v-shaped chevron near their middle.
-Numerous pea-like flowers are crowded on a red to purple flower head, about 1 inch across.
-Identified by its clover leaves with light chevrons (A), hairy stems and leaves (B), unique stipules (C) and the color of its flower head.
-Compare to White Clover (Trifolium repens).
+Hairy stems (B,C) can be up to 2 1/2 feet tall.
+The leaves have three rounded leaflets, with a lighter v-shaped chevron near their middle (A).
+At the base of the leaf stalk is a pair of oval to lance-shaped stipules with pointed tips (C).
+Numerous pea-like flowers are crowded on round, pink to purple flower heads , about 1 inch across.
+Usually 1 or 2 compound leaves occur immediately below the base of the flower head (A) .

 This clover was extensively planted as a pasture and rotation crop.
 It stores nitrogen in its roots and thereby improves soil fertility.